JLF FIRM ARTICLES AND NEWS

 If you or a person you love has suffered an injury in a truck accident that was caused by a truck operator’s negligence, it is very important that you have knowledgeable legal counsel by your side every step of the way.
-A skilled California truck accident lawyer will be able to determine your eligibility for filing a claim and can pursue the monetary compensation that you deserve for your injuries.
+A skilled Downey truck accident lawyer will be able to determine your eligibility for filing a claim and can pursue the monetary compensation that you deserve for your injuries.

 Ways that Truck Drivers are Negligent

 There are several ways that the operators of large trucks and tractor-trailers can behave in a negligent manner.
 When you are operating your vehicle on a busy highway or another roadway, you should be on the lookout for these types of hazards: